ROVI-org/thevenin/docs/source/api/thevenin/index.rst

       Using the ``run()`` method will automatically run all steps in an experiment and will stitch the solutions together for you.
-You should only run step by step if you trying to fine tune solver options, or if you have a complex protocol and you can't set an experimental step until interpreting a previous step.
+You should only run step by step if you are trying to fine tune solver options, or if you have a complex protocol and you can't set an experimental step until interpreting a previous step.